-This Creamy Basil Chicken Skillet recipe makes a delicious one pan meal in 30 minutes!
-Just sear chicken cutlets and simmer in a butter, cream, basil and parmesan sauce.
+This Creamy Basil Chicken Skillet is a one pan meal ready in 30 minutes!
+Sear chicken cutlets in a butter, cream, basil and parmesan sauce.

 Ingredients for this chicken skillet recipe